 Beers are not special either.
 Maybe because we are just too tired that our senses are not functioning enough.
 We only had one round of beers and left.

 🔗2021-06-18 A sophisticated breakfast at Lyon Street Cafe

 Right after the morning rain, we came over to the bakery that makes pastries everybody likes.

 Everybody got a croissant or otherwise some other pastries.
 In addition, Aimee got a box of chocolate cake.
-It feels heavier than general cakes, so it's must be moist and chocolaty.
+It feels heavier than general cakes, so it must be moist and chocolaty.

 Then we move over to the coffee shop next door.
-The coffee shop is lovely that focuses on only coffee.
-They have two drip coffee currently: Columbia and Kenya.
+The coffee shop is lovely and focuses on only coffee.
+They have two drip coffees currently: Columbia and Kenya.
 There are two sets of V60 filters beside the Mahlkoenig grinder, a professional and sexy coffee grinder.
-Besides is the La Marzocco espresso machine and another grinder.
+Beside is the La Marzocco espresso machine and another grinder.
 Super!